apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

 In the pre-building step, we install pipeline dependencies on the container image prior to the job submission.
 This would speed up the pipeline execution.\
 To use pre-building the dependencies from `requirements.txt` on the container image.
 Follow the steps below.
 1. Provide the container engine.
-We support docker and cloud build for now.
+We support `docker` and `cloud_build`(requires a GCP project with Cloud Build API enabled).

        --prebuild_sdk_container_enginer <execution_environment>
 2. To pass a base image for pre-building dependencies, enable this flag.
 If not, apache beam's base image would be used.

        --prebuild_sdk_container_base_image <location_to_base_image>
-3. To push the pre-build image to a docker repository, provide URL to the docker registry by passing
+3. To push the container image, pre-built locally with `Docker` , to a remote repository(eg: docker registry), provide URL to the docker registry by passing

        --docker_registry_push_url <IMAGE_URL>

+> To use Docker, the `--prebuild_sdk_container_base_image` should be compatible with Apache Beam Runner.
+Please follow the [instructions](https://beam.apache.org/documentation/runtime/environments/#building-and-pushing-custom-containers) on how to build a base container image compatible with Apache Beam.

-**NOTE**: For now, this feature is available only for the Dataflow.
+**NOTE**: For now, this feature is available only for the `Dataflow`.